ajrod/Google-Ants-AI-Challenge/README.md

 Google-Ants-AI-Challenge
 ========================

 The [AI Challenge](http://aichallenge.org/index.php) is all about creating artificial intelligence that controls a colony of ants which fight against other colonies for domination in a competitive tournament.
-I participated in this tournament twice concurrently.
+I participated in this tournament twice concurrently Fall 2011.

-My bot in this repository I wrote independently, but I also spent much more time working on another bot with a team for a course I took at University of Toronto.
+My bot in this repository I wrote independently, but I also spent much more time working on another bot with a team for a course at University of Toronto.
 That bot was written in haskell and the codebase is much larger, and less readable so I will not be putting it on github.

 The reason I participated in this tournament was to experiment and research different techniques in AI.

 Objectives
 --------
-The main objective of the game, is to conquer other ant colonies or by the end of the last turn have a higher score.
+The main [objective of the game](http://aichallenge.org/problem_description.php), is to conquer other ant colonies or by the end of the last turn have a higher score.
 Score can only be increased by destroying an opponents colony.

 The game starts off with each bot having a single ant.
 In order to get more ants, food must be located and harvested.
 At the same time, you must defend your ant hill(s) or launch an attack yourself.

 A game is divided up into X turns where each bot will get 250ms to issue orders to their ant colony per turn.

 Strategy